creativetimofficial/ct-now-ui-pro-react-native/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Now UI React Native.
+We use GitHub Issues as the official bug tracker for the Now UI PRO React Native.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the Now UI React Native.
+1. Make sure that you are using the latest version of the Now UI PRO React Native.
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.